michogar/mapbox-redux/README.md

   const map = action.map
 ```

-and to sync the map's states after its load we'll use the `MapActionCreators.sync()` action:
+and to sync the map's states after its loaded we'll use the `MapActionCreators.sync()` action:

 ```
 map.on('load', () => {